-Involvement in these activities bring immediate and long-term benefits.
+Involvement in these activities brings immediate and long-term benefits.

 "I realized that becoming involved in various roles around campus will not only help me grow on a personal level," she said, "but it could also open doors to new opportunities."

 As someone who aspires to be a CEO one day, Gopee knows the importance of working hard and overcoming obstacles.
-With her dedication, she has found the motivation not only to break the infamous glass ceiling but to surpass expectations; to manage and lead despite being a minority and a female in the business world.
+With her dedication, she has found the motivation not only to break through barriers but to surpass expectations; to manage and lead despite being a minority and a female in the business world.

 Gopee hopes her example will help pave the way for students of diverse backgrounds at the Muma College of Business and other future businesswomen.